slow-groovin/web2api-ai-sdk-provider/README.md

 1. serveral providers to convert website chat to [@ai-sdk](https://github.com/vercel/ai) usage.
 2. a suite to convert providers to openai-compatible http api.

-## Note❗❗
+> [!NOTE]
+>

-1. `<site>-web-ai-provider` can only run in a browser extension environment.
+> 1. `<site>-web-ai-provider` can only run in a browser extension environment.
-2. This project is not a crawler, and there is no anti-crawler mechanism.
+> 2. This project is not a crawler, and there is no anti-crawler mechanism.
-3. This project is built for personal learning and testing purposes.
-You must read the service provider's user agreement before commercial use.
+> 3. This project is built for personal learning and testing purposes.
+Please DO NOT use it for commercial purpose.
+The author is not responsible for the usage of this repository nor endorses it.
-4. Your account maybe banned if you violate the service provider's user agreement.
+> 4. Your account maybe banned if you violate the service provider's user agreement.

-## How to use
+## 🛠 How to use

 Video: TODO